Nashville is becoming a top “Foodie” destination with the opening of some exciting new restaurants. My top picks

-Other recommended spots include the contemporary Etch downtown at 303 Demonbreun St., The Loveless Cafe, known for its biscuits, at 8400 Tennessee Highway 100 and Hattie B’s Hot Chicken.
-Moto is recommended in the Gulch at 1120 McGavock.
-Three others getting good press include The Sutler Saloon for food and music and 5th & Taylor.
+Other recommended spots include the contemporary Etch downtown at 303 Demonbreun St., The Loveless Cafe, known for its biscuits since 1951, at 8400 Tennessee Highway 100 and Hattie B’s Hot Chicken.
+Moto Cucina Enoteca is recommended in the Gulch at 1120 McGavock St. One other getting good press is 5th & Taylor American Restaurant for its excellent food.

-In East Nashville there is Marche Artisan Foods at 1000 Main St., Mas Tacos Por Favor at 732 McFerrin, Barista Parlor at 519B Gallatin Ave., for coffee, and I Dream of Weenie at 113 South 11th St. These have been featured in the NY Times and in other recent articles.
-POP is a unique venue featuring pop-up restaurants and special events at 404 Gallatin Ave.
+In East Nashville there is Marche Artisan Foods at 1000 Main St., Mas Tacos Por Favor at 732 McFerrin, Barista Parlor at 519B Gallatin Ave., for coffee, and I Dream of Weenie at 113 South 11th St. in a vintage VW Bus.
+These have been featured in the NY Times and in other recent articles.
 There is also Jeni’s ice cream at 1894 Eastland Ave. (plus one more at 2312 12th Ave.
 South).
 Nearby, Two Ten Jack, a gastro pub, gets great reviews for its ramen.
 1900 Eastland Ave.